 Relationships

 Relationships form the social backbone of work life.
 Change can disrupt established connections with customers, colleagues, and managers.
-It can alter the dynamics of teamwork and collaboration, eroding the sense of belonging to a group or organization.
+It can alter the dynamics of teamwork and collaboration, eroding the sense of belonging to a group or organisation.
 The loss of these social networks can be one of the most profound changes individuals face, affecting both their professional and personal lives.

 Sense of Direction